DenTelezhkin/DTCollectionViewManager/README.md

 ### MemoryStorage

 `MemoryStorage` is a class, that manages UICollectionView models in memory.
-It has methods for adding, removing, replacing, reordering table view models etc. You can read all about them in [DTModelStorage repo](https://github.com/DenTelezhkin/DTModelStorage#memorystorage).
-Basically, every section in `MemoryStorage` is an array of `SectionModel` objects, which itself is an object, that contains optional header and footer models, and array of table items.
+It has methods for adding, removing, replacing, reordering models etc. You can read all about them in [DTModelStorage repo](https://github.com/DenTelezhkin/DTModelStorage#memorystorage).
+Basically, every section in `MemoryStorage` is an array of `SectionModel` objects, which itself is an object, that contains an array of items.

 ### CoreDataStorage